Innovate like Amazon: The 7-step innovation framework

 Define a Minimum Loveable Product (MLP), and Be Willing to Iterate Fast

 Amazon launches products that are good enough that they believe they’ll be loved from the get-go (why Amazon calls it a "Minimum Loveable Product" vs. a "Minimum Viable Product").
-It is better to get off with a MLP to customers and iterate quickly thereafter.
+It is better to get off with an MLP to customers and iterate quickly..

 Adopt a Long-term Orientation

-Amazon knows that transformational invention take multiple years, especially if you are making big bets that you believe could substantially change customer experience (and your company)
+Amazon knows that transformational invention takes multiple years, especially if you are making big bets that you believe could substantially change customer experience (and your company)

 Amazon - Brace yourself for failure